 How to transmit a reality which is dislocated and estranged is at the core of the exhibition.
 In their attempt to give visibility to rare languages – and the communities that speak them – five artists propose critical and alternative soundscapes.
 Here the voice is more than an instrument of communication; it is a tool of resistance against loss and cultural erasure.

-Two key artworks in the exhibition are Susan Hiller’s The Last Silent Film (2008) and Lost and Found (2016), which combine excerpts of ethnographic recordings of rare languages.
-Amplifying speeches that have been forgotten in the archives of European linguists and anthropologists, her sound-driven works act as platforms for speakers of non-dominant languages.
+In her iconic and influential videos The Last Silent Film and Lost and Found, Susan Hiller creates a collage of rare languages from excerpts of ethnographic recordings.
+Amplifying speeches that have been forgotten in the archives of European linguists and anthropologists, her sound-driven works function as a platform for speakers of foreign and glossolalic tongues.